Get an annual AARP membership for only $12. Limited time offer.

 Our Top Picks For Quality Hearing Aids

 Some hearing aids are easier to clean than others.
-That said, the vast majority of high-quality hearing aids are designed to be low maintenance for seniors.
+That said, most high-quality hearing aids are designed to be low maintenance for seniors.
 This means you can take them out for a quick cleaning without special instructions or equipment.
 If you’re currently on the lookout for a pair of hearing aids or you’re thinking about replacing your current hearing aids, be sure to check out the top-rated providers that we have reviewed.

 We may receive compensation from the brands listed here.
 The compensation we receive from our partners impacts the products and services shown here, but it does not impact our ratings in any way.
 Our ratings are chosen through comprehensive research, clear methodologies, hands-on testing, and input from our team of experts.